hazelops/tflock/README.md

 # tflock
 Lock your terraform state manually.

-Until support only S3 backend.
+Only S3 backend is supported for now.

-## Install
+## Building

 Required: Go 1.17+.